MangMax/nuxt-es-toolkit/README.md

 ```

 ## Acknowledgement
-The development of `nuxt-es-tookit` was made possible thanks to the inspiration and code base from [nuxt-lodash](https://github.com/cipami/nuxt-lodash).
+The development of `nuxt-es-toolkit` was made possible thanks to the inspiration and code base from [nuxt-lodash](https://github.com/cipami/nuxt-lodash).

 ## 📄 License